EDM505 Classroom Applications of Technology (2)

 EDM535 Supervised Teaching Experience (12)

 This class is designed for MAT candidates in the Traditional Program (Track II) who are engaged in the student teaching experience.
 It utilizes a seminar format where candidates share their actual teaching experience and finalize their professional portfolio.
 Candidates observe, participate, and gain actual teaching experience under the direction of the cooperating teacher and the supervisor of student teaching.
-Candidates will complete a full semester assignment.
+Candidates will complete a full semester assignment, which is comprised of 15 weeks, which is a non-paid teaching experience.

 EDM536A Mentored Teaching I (6)